Who is Gentry?

 But make no mistake; Gentry is no elitist.
 His favorite review came from a very smart electrician who said, “You don’t have to be smart to enjoy this show, but you’re gonna feel smart if you see it.”

-Here is a list of other things that Gentry emphatically is not:
+Here is a list of things that Gentry emphatically is not:

-• another sideshow trickster who wants you to feed his ego just because he knows a few "tricks”
+a sideshow sleight of hand trickster who wants you to feed his ego just because he knows a few "tricks”

-• another toxically positive “peak performance coach” full of corporate jargon
+another toxically positive “peak performance coach” who regurgitates self-help slogans

-• another out-of-touch, lifelong “artiste” who has no credibility with an audience who lives in the real world.
-(From blue collar labor, to copywriting, to academia, Gentry has worked in many fields outside of solo speaking and entertainment.)
+another out-of-touch, lifelong “artiste” who has no credibility with an audience who lives in the real world.

-Gentry is an entertainer, plain and simple, not a business guru or miracle worker.
-He doesn’t want to “mindfreak” you; he wants to help you expand your mind, and he wants you to help him expand his.
+Gentry doesn’t want to “mindfreak” you; he wants to help you expand your mind, and he wants you to help him expand his.

 He is also a warm yet straightforward human being who has been fortunate enough to eat a bigger-than-average slice of life.
 As such, he has a lot to offer that will impact and inspire your team or audience while leaving them with actionable insights they can use both on the job and in their overall lives.